Elmont, New York: History

 In 2017, New York State's Development Corporation (Empire State Development) issued a Request for Proposals for a part of the Belmont Park Property to redevelop land on the property that would enhance the Park and surrounding communities.
 The two bidders for the site were New York City FC and the New York Islanders.
 On December 19, 2017, various news reports surfaced, indicating that the state of New York had selected the Islanders' bid.
-On December 20, 2017 a news conference was held confirming those reports and a deal had been secured.
+On December 20, 2017, a news conference was held confirming those reports and a deal had been secured.
 Speakers included NHL Commissioner Gary Bettman.
-The end result was construction of UBS Arena to become the new home arena for the Islanders.
+The result was construction of UBS Arena to become the new home arena for the Islanders.
 The arena opened in fall 2021.

 Failed incorporation attempts

 Elmont has made many attempts over the years to incorporate itself as a village.
 It first attempted incorporating in 1931 but was unable to do so.
-The same thing happened again in 1940 and again in 1949.
-By then, the Nassau County charter had changed (it was amended in 1938) so as to mandate that any new village incorporated after 1938 adhere to Nassau County's zoning laws.
+The same thing happened in 1940, and again in 1949.
+By the time the latter two attempts were made, the Nassau County charter had been amended, so as to mandate that any new village incorporated within the county after 1938 adhere to Nassau County's zoning laws.